 A G2 licence means you’re still a new driver, so the penalties will differ from that of a G licensed driver.
 A fully licensed G driver, for example, will have their licence suspended for 30 days if they have 15 or more demerit points, whereas a G2 licensed driver will have their licence suspended for 60 days if they have 9 demerit points or more.

-Once you’ve had your G2 licence for at least 12 months, you’ll have gained additional driving experience on roads and highways to prepare you for when you take your G road test.
-Keep in mind that you have 5 years from when you got your G1 to complete the process of getting your G licence, so if you’re not ready 12 months after passing your G2 road test, you’ve still got time.
+Once you’ve had your G2 licence for at least 12 months, you’ll have gained additional driving experience on roads and highways to prepare you for taking the G road test.
+Keep in mind that you have 5 years from when you got your G1 to complete the process of getting your G licence.
+So, if you’re not ready 12 months after passing your G2 road test, you’ve still got time.

 G2 Licence Frequently Asked Questions